henlina90/craftherapy/README.md

 # Craftherapy - Custom Blog App

 [Craftherapy](https://graphql-cms-blog-app.vercel.app/) is a custom blog app where you or your clients can easily manage blog posts.
-Features include full markdown articles with author information, publication date, featured images, comments, and more!
+Features include full markdown articles, featured post carousel, comment moderation and more!

 ![screenshot](./images/10-screenshot.png "screenshot")

-## Highlights

-- Full markdown content
-- Articles with images
-- Featured post carousel
-- Recent posts widget
-- Tags and categories
-- Author information
-- Moderated user comments

 ## Key Technologies